Managing strata finances and insurance

 You must have an administrative fund by law, which is used to manage the day-to-day expenses of the strata scheme.

-Day-to-day expenses of running the scheme including:
+Day-to-day expenses of running the scheme include:

 - maintenance of the common property